-Item Rub pric 2 points The student describes two steps for storing unused clay and incomplete ceramic artworks.
-These include, but are not limited to, the following: Wrapping in moistened paper towels Wrapping the paper towels in a piece of plastic 1 point The student lists one step for storing unused clay and incomplete ceramic artworks.
-0 points The response indicates inadequate or no understanding of the concept needed to answer the item.
-The student may have written on a different topic or written +don't know."
+Item Rub Item Rubric 2 points The student lists two steps for storing unused clay and incomplete ceramic artworks.
+These include, but are not limited to, the following: Wrapping in wet/moistened paper towels Covering paper towel wrapped pieces in plastic 1 point The student lists one step for storing unused clay and incomplete ceramic artworks.
+0 points The student is unable to perform the task, does not understand how to complete the task, or unsuccessfully completes the task.